premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 - Streams are just sequence of data from a source.
 - With Java 8, we can do manipulation on data using stream API.
 - Example: Youtube
+    - If we are watching a video all the content of the video will not be loaded at once.
+As the time elapses we will get the content.

 </blockquote>
 </details>